yblee999/Background-Suppression/README.md

 # Background-Suppression
 #This project contains some methods on background suppression of star images.
 For methods without code uploaded, references will be given first, and codes will be given after sorting.
+The data will also be uploaded here after the overall completion。

 1.Median Filtering https://github.com/MeteHanC/Python-Median-Filter